-Samuel Ladoke Akintola’s son, Late Victor Ladipupo Akintola, in one of the interviews granted said his father was one of the Greatest Nigeria ever lived, and summed up the whole description in the following paragraph:
+Samuel Ladoke Akintola’s son, Late Victor Ladipupo Akintola, in one of the interviews granted, said his father was one of the Greatest Nigeria ever lived, and summed up the whole description in the following paragraph:

 What a great man he was!

 Samuel Ladoke Akintola (SLA), it is said, was the facilitator for the mass acceptance of the party in the West because of his proficiency and oratory prowess which till today has not been matched by any Nigeria.
-He was a leader light to the performance of Action Group party in his days.
+He was a leading light to the performance of the Action Group party in his days.

 History is written only by the survivors, not by the dead, and Just like Chinua Achebe said; “until lions have their own historians, history of the hunting written by the children of hunters will always glorify the hunters”

 If Samuel Ladoke Akintola (SLA) was given long life as his contemporaries and his life was not prematurely terminated and survived the first Nigeria Military coup, it is most likely the story might not be as some of his detractors today portray him or even want to obliterate his achievements from the annals of Nigeria political history.